 Our fees are charged on a fixed fee basis as stated in the package that you have chosen (view packages here) and are subject to an annual rise (if appropriate) on or at some time after the anniversary of the date you joined Mazuma.
-Direct debit payments are typically taken on the first day of the month, for the current month - i.e. you would pay for March's service on 1st March.
+Direct debit payments are typically taken on the first day of the month, for the current month – i.e. you would pay for March’s service on 1st March.
 Occasionally it may be necessary for us to change your fee payable to Mazuma outside of the annual rise.
 We reserve the right to do this for any reason and will always give you written or email notice of such a change.
 If you require additional work to be undertaken that falls outside of the services outlined in your contract, then we will charge you for this separately.
 We will discuss the nature of the cost with you and how it will be charged before we undertake any work.
 No refunds will be offered where you have chosen not to make full use of the service.

 We use pre-accounting software to extract the data from source documents.
 Therefore, please make sure that the documents you provide us with are of a good quality to ensure accuracy.
 Following the guidance below will allow us to process your work as efficiently as possible and reduce the number of queries we have for you.